-Locally, we collaborate with researchers at the Witebsky Center for Microbial Pathogenesis and Immunology, UB’s New York State Center of Excellence in Bioinformatics and Life Sciences, Roswell Park Cancer Institute and the Hauptman-Woodward Medical Research Institute.
+Locally, we collaborate with researchers at the Witebsky Center for Microbial Pathogenesis and Immunology, UB’s New York State Center of Excellence in Bioinformatics and Life Sciences, Roswell Park Comprehensive Cancer Center and the Hauptman-Woodward Medical Research Institute.

 As part of our collaborative team, you will be exposed to a variety of techniques and perspectives about science.
 While engaging in this cross-pollination of ideas, you will learn how to be a citizen of the global scientific community.